chaseruskin/orbit/docs/src/topic/dst.md

 ### Transformation

-DST identifies namespace clashes within the current dependency graph and automatically resolve the conflicts to produce a clean unambiguous graph.
+DST identifies namespace clashes within the current dependency graph and automatically resolves the conflicts to produce a clean unambiguous graph.

 ![](./../images/dst-graph3.svg)

-The yellow nodes (`lab2`, `lab1`) are the ips that had their source code modified due to DST.
-Since the modified contents of these ips no longer matches their original contents, the modifications are stored as separate entries in the catalog's cache apart from their original entries.
+The yellow nodes (`lab2`, `lab1`) are the projects that had their source code modified due to DST.
+Since the modified contents of these projects no longer matches their original contents, the modifications are stored as separate entries in the catalog's cache apart from their original entries.

 The red node (`nand_g.v`) is the HDL design element that must be dynamically renamed due to the namespace clash for `nand_g`.
-The identifier `nand_g` in lab1 was appended with the first 16 digits of the original ip's checksum (`fbe4720d0a40b25c`).
+The identifier `nand_g` in lab1 was appended with the first 16 digits of the original project's checksum (`fbe4720d0a40b25c`).
 This transforms lab1's `nand_g` module into `nand_g_fbe4720d0a40b25c`, which is unique and no longer clashes with `nand_g` in lab3.

 > __Note:__ DST specifically chose to _not_ rename the `nand_g` from lab3.
-If had decided to rename the `nand_g` from lab3, the user would be burdened with tracking and maintaining the new renamed unique identifier in the local ip (final-project).
+If had decided to rename the `nand_g` from lab3, the user would be burdened with tracking and maintaining the new renamed unique identifier in the local project (final-project).
 Since DST never renames identifiers in direct dependencies, DST is always abstracted away from the user and has zero overhead.
-While direct dependencies may be modified due to neigboring an ip that undergoes DST, direct dependencies are never chosen for DST.
+While direct dependencies may be modified due to neigboring a project that undergoes DST, direct dependencies are never chosen for DST.

 The orange nodes (`and_g.v`, `xor_g.v`) are the HDL design elements that reference/instantiate the design element that was marked for symbol transformation.
-Once the ip targeted for DST (lab1) resolves the namespace clash, we must update the references for this design element in all the upstream neighboring ips (lab2).
+Once the project targeted for DST (lab1) resolves the namespace clash, we must update the references for this design element in all the upstream neighboring projects (lab2).
 Since their references are now broken due to `nand_g` being renamed to `nand_g_fbe4720d0a40b25c`, the source code is analyzed and updated to fix the broken references of `nand_g` to `nand_g_fbe4720d0a40b25c`.

 The final unambiguous HDL-level dependency graph is the following:
 ```